Today, we’re comparing two popular plants: Russian sage and lavender. Both share similarities, but they’re distinct in their ways.

 Lavender thrives best in alkaline soil conditions.
 However, it can also adapt to neutral or mildly acidic soils.

 Russian sage is less particular about soil pH.
-It does good in neutral to alkaline soils but is content with a pH range of 6.5 to 6.8.
-You wouldn’t typically notice any stark differences in the plant’s appearance based on soil acidity.
+It does well in neutral to alkaline soils but is content with a pH range of 6.5 to 6.8.

 Russian sage is notably hardy, thriving in USDA zones 4 through 9.
 Typically, it doesn’t require any special winter care or protection.

-Let’s begin with Russian sage.
-Typically, it’s utilized in aromatherapy.
+Russian sage is utilized in aromatherapy.
 Its fragrance aids in relaxation and achieving a sense of calm.
 Beyond that, its applications are fairly limited.

 In contrast, lavender is incredibly versatile.
 For starters, its scent forms the foundation of countless cosmetic products, ranging from perfumes to lotions and shampoos.
 Moreover, many cleaning products feature the calming aroma of lavender.